Best Minecraft Texture Packs

-Since it’s a more straightforward resource pack, Stay True doesn’t modify the geometry of blocks nor change the number of polygons they have.
-Instead, it freshens the game’s colors, lighting, liquids, and texture display.
+Since it’s a more straightforward resource pack, Stay True doesn’t modify the geometry of blocks or change the number of polygons they have.
+Instead, it freshens up the game’s colors, lighting, liquids, and texture display.

 This resource pack is pretty straightforward to implement and does not require additional software such as Optifine.
 You can use the standard “Resource Packs” segment inside Minecraft’s menu settings to implement it.

 Another good side of the Stay True texture pack is its amiable performance towards the CPU.
 Since the mod does not create heavy changes in the game’s graphics, it is a good alternative for players with a not-so-demanding device.